 All presented abstracts will be published in the official program of the Tenth Annual Meeting of the North American Artery Society, scheduled for May 21-22, 2021, on the Society’s website (www.naartery.org), but will not be published in any public journal.
 Abstracts or manuscripts which have previously been published will not be considered.

 The maximum number of words is 300 (excluding the abstract title and authors).
 No figures or tables are allowed.

 Abstracts may be reduced in size for printing, so all lettering/symbols/lines should be clear and distinct.

 Abstracts should be typed single-spaced, with no space between title and body or between paragraphs.
 Please use Arial, Times New Roman and Symbol fonts only– with font size 11 point only.

 Abstracts must be uploaded in a PC-compatible format, preferably as a Microsoft Word or PDF together with a cover letter to the link below.

-Choose presentation preference: Oral, Poster or Either.
+Choose presentation preference: Oral Presentation, Poster Presentations or No Preference

 Type the title of the abstract and the presenting author’s name and affiliation in capital letters.
 Additional authors and their affiliations should be typed in title-case.